 If you live in US and want to buy the same pasta I used (Tuffoli from Mancini), I recently discovered an online Italian food store which sells this and some other great pasta called SupermarketItaly.
 You can order it from them!

 How to make this mezzi paccheri with mushrooms and cream.

-Mushrooms, cream, butter, eggs and parmesan are the main ingredients of this super simple recipe.
+Mushrooms, cream, butter, eggs and Parmigiano (or vegetarian parmesan) are the main ingredients of this super simple recipe.
 The mushrooms are cooked in butter, while the eggs, cheese and cream are just mixed together and then added to the mushrooms.
 Once the pasta is cooked, you just mix it with the sauce and it’s ready.

 Like carbonara, this recipe also has no onions, garlic or herbs.
 I added a sprinkling of parsley mostly for a bit of colour, but parsley isn’t in the original recipe, so you can omit it.